tyiannak/readys/README.md

 - google_credentials : a json file which contains the google credentials for speech to text functionality

-- classifiers_path: the directory which contains all trained classifiers (models' files + .csv classes_names files)
+- classifiers_path: the directory which contains all text trained classifiers

-- fasttext_pretrained_model: the fast text pretrained model path

-- embeddings_limit(optional): if we don't want to load the whole pretrained model then this parameter defines the number of vectors will load
+- reference_text(optional): path of .txt file of reference text

 - segmentation_threshold(optional): if you want to segment text by punctuation, don't use this argument (or use None as value),